SAP/spartacus-docs/_pages/install/reference-app-structure.md

 ## Spartacus Module

 Every Angular application has a root app module, usually named `AppModule`.
-This module should include application-wide imports, and should avoid complex configurations related to Spartacus, which it does by handling only one `SpartacusModule`.
+In the reference app strcuture, this module includes application-wide imports, and avoids complex module imports related to Spartacus by handling only one `SpartacusModule`.

- that's we don't want to keep complex Spartacus-related things in it, but we want to narrow it to only one `SpartacusModule`.

-Note:
-Angular Router and Ngrx are used by Spartacus, but it's affecting global Application, so we keep them outside of `SpaartacusModule` and import them directly in the `AppModule`.
+**Note:** Both Angular Router and NgRx are used by Spartacus, but these affect the global application, so they are kept outside of the `SpartacusModule` and are imported directly in the `AppModule`.

-`SpartacusModule` is composed of:
+The `SpartacusModule` is composed of the following:

-- `BaseStorefrontModule` - encapsulated core Spartacus imports (usually required by most of the Spartacus applications), imported directly from `@spartacus/storefront`
+- The `BaseStorefrontModule`, which encapsulates core Spartacus imports that are usually required by most Spartacus applications.
+The `BaseStorefrontModule` is imported directly from `@spartacus/storefront`.
-- `SpartacusFeaturesModule` - encapsulates Spartacus features
+- The `SpartacusFeaturesModule`, which encapsulates Spartacus features.
-- `SpartacusConfigurationModule` - encapsulated general Spartacus configuration
+- The `SpartacusConfigurationModule`, which encapsulates the general Spartacus configuration.

-and in most of the cases won't event change, as changes are usually encapsulated in configuration or feature modules.
+In most cases, the `SpartacusModule` does not get modified because changes are more often encapsulated in configuration modules or feature modules.

-Module example:
+The following is an example of the `SpartacusModule`:

 ```typescript
 import { NgModule } from '@angular/core';
 import { BaseStorefrontModule } from '@spartacus/storefront';